zixiancai/cse15l-lab-reports/Lab-Report-4-week-7.md

 ![image](https://user-images.githubusercontent.com/86514102/201667881-3b622e89-d3b6-4ec0-9b1c-bdcf4ae8d0a9.png)

 This took a total of ~7 minutes.
 Including the 4-5 minutes of scp, recursively copying the files.
+Then less than 3 minutes to go remotely via ssh and run the bash scipt.

-Using vim:
+Being logged in and using vim instead:

-(Just repeating the task from part 1)
+I just repeated the task from part 1, these are the commands:

 ```vim DocSearchServer.java<Enter>```